Ole Miss Rebels football: Conference opponents

 From 1992 to 2023, Ole Miss played in the West Division of the SEC and played each opponent in the division each year along with several teams from the East Division.
-The SEC will expand the conference to 16 teams and will eliminate its two divisions in 2024, causing a new scheduling format for the Rebels to play against the other members of the conference.
-Only the 2024 conference schedule was announced on June 14, 2023, while the conference still considers a new format for the future.
-Notably, Alabama and Auburn are off the schedule for the first time since the SEC expanded to 12 teams in 1992, and Texas A&M is off for the first time since the Aggies joined the conference in 2012.
-The 2025 conference schedule was announced on March 20, 2024, in which teams will play the same opponents in 2025 that they played in 2024, with sites changed for equal home and away competition over the course of the two seasons.
-In September 2025, the SEC announced its football schedule for the 2026–2029 seasons.
+In 2024, the SEC expanded the conference to 16 teams and eliminated its two divisions, creating a new scheduling format for the Rebels to play against the other members of the conference.
+Only the 2024 conference schedule was announced on June 14, 2023, while the conference considered a new format for the future.
+Alabama and Auburn were off the schedule for the first time since the SEC expanded to 12 teams in 1992, and Texas A&M was off for the first time since the Aggies joined the conference in 2012.
+The 2025 conference schedule, announced on March 20, 2024, assigned teams to play the same opponents as in 2024, with sites changed for equal home and away competition over the course of the two seasons.

+In September 2025, the SEC announced its schedule for the 2026–2029 seasons.
 The new schedule format includes nine in-conference games per year for each team, ensuring that every SEC team plays each other at least once every two years and completes a home-and-away series within four years.
-Additionally, the schedule introduces protected rivalries for each team to maintain traditional matchups.

-For Ole Miss, their protected rivalries are LSU, Mississippi State and Oklahoma.
+The schedule also introduces protected rivalries for each team to maintain traditional matchups.
+Ole Miss' protected rivalries are with LSU, Mississippi State and Oklahoma.